 Georganic Method gives you reasonable solutions to these problems.
-Besides it teaches you how you can really save.
+In addition, it teaches you how you can really save.

-In the 21st century, what we are doing is just rushing from home to work, from work to home, from home to a club, from store to another store.
+What we are doing today is rushing from home to work, from work to home, from home to a club, from store to another store.
 Or we are not rushing home because we work 10-12 hours instead of 8.
-We will sacrifice our days off or even our holidays.
-The question is why we sacrifice these?
+We sacrifice our days off or even our holidays.
+The question is: why do we sacrifice these?
 Is it a good purpose or action, a learning process, a plan or putting effort into our own business?
-If that is the case, you have to invest time and energy continuously.
-To achieve these, you need an immense amount of patience and endurance so do not even think about why you do it.
-You have to put everything in it, even if that’s not the case.
+In this case, you have to invest time and energy continuously.
+To achieve these, you need immense amount of patience and endurance, so do not ever question why you do it.
+Even if it is not the case, you have to show .
 You need to be humble at the beginning and prove your skills, there is no other way.
 You have to take over new tasks, do overtime and make sacrifices.
 If all this helps your progress, then you have to continue to work hard.
 However, if this is not your valuable goal then you should not give up your time.
 You can hold up to and out of the comfort zone for a while but after that you have to return to balance.
 Always consider what is worth.

-You have to learn to relax and say no sometimes.
+You have to learn how to relax and say no.

 How to strike a balance, how to say no and how to save: